← Back Published on

 Students during class (Marcelo Brandt/G1)

 The profile of participants is very similar.
-Most, about 63%, are black and brown.
-There are 52 transvestites, 43 trans women and five trans men.
-Some were expelled from their homes by their parents or left by their own, taking to life on the streets.
-The vast majority, according to the organizers, work as prostitutes.
+Most -- about 63% -- are Black and Brown.
+There are 52 travestis*, 43 trans women and five trans men.
+Some were expelled from their homes by their parents or left on their own, taking to life on the streets.
+The vast majority, according to the organizers, work as sex workers.
 Only few have completely stopped, but many managed to do it less frequently.

 "It has reduced my workload, but I must supplement my income. [...]
 Before, I had to go every day.
 The project is not salvation, but it is a help.
-The only certainty is the street," says Ciara Pitma, a 25-year-old from Piauí who dreams of working in the fashion industry.
+The only certainty is the street," says 25-year-old Ciara Pitma.
+She came from Piauí and dreams of working in the fashion industry.

-Some—usually the younger ones—say they like the freedom that prostitution gives.
+Some—usually the younger ones—say they like the freedom they find in sex work.
 But their testimonies are usually full of fatigue and desire for change.
 "I never got a salaried job.
-What I had left was prostitution. [...]
+What I had left was sex work. [...]
 I have been beaten, abused, robbed.
-I do not want it any more.
+I don't want it any more.
 I just want to have a decent job," says Ciara.

 Participants receive psychological, pedagogical and medical care (Marcelo Brandt/G1)